 Sadd and his wife, Stephanie, have one daughter.

 Sadd earned a Bachelors in Business Administration degree from the University of Georgia, where he served as captain of the UGA Lacrosse team.

 A resident of Peachtree Corners since 1998, business executive Eric Christ was elected to the City Council in May 2016.
 Prior to joining the City Council, Christ served as Vice Chairman of the City’s Zoning Board of Appeals for four years.

 Christ’s 25-year career includes general management, marketing, and product management positions with leading information technology companies including McKesson Corporation and Harbinger Corporation.
-He is currently the CEO of a healthcare software company based in Sandy Springs.
+He is currently the CEO of a health care software company based in Peachtree Corners.

 Christ is a member of the board of directors of the Healthcare Administrative Technology Association trade group and of the Atlanta Technology Executive Roundtable industry association.
 He also served a two-year term as a board member of the National Association for the Support of Long-term Care.

 He has a Master's in Business Administration from the Goizueta Business School at Emory University, where he was a Robert Woodruff Fellow and a member of the Beta Gamma Sigma national business honor society.
 He also holds a Bachelor of Science in Business Administration with a double-major in marketing and international management from Georgetown University.

 Born in Minnesota, Christ moved to Atlanta in 1991.
 He lives in Neely Farm, with his wife, Maureen McIvor, a fitness instructor at the Fowler YMCA, and their two daughters who attend Norcross High School and Georgetown University.